Feynman Rules for Scalar Conformal Blocks: Introduction

 Another reason for the scarcity of results on higher-point blocks is that they are notoriously difficult to compute.
 Blocks with as few as four points require rather involved approaches, while higher-point blocks are even more complicated.
 The complication certainly grows with the number of points, partly because conformal blocks are functions of the invariant cross ratios and there are $\frac{M(M-3)}{2}$ independent cross rations with $M$ points.
 This count provides the maximum number of independent cross ratios, while in smaller number of spacetime dimensions $d$ there are dependencies that reduce the set of independent cross ratios.
 As a consequence, the problem of finding global conformal blocks in $d=1$ and $d=2$ is simpler and there are comparatively more results for conformal blocks in those dimensions~\cite{Alkalaev:2015fbw,Rosenhaus:2018zqn,Fortin:2019zkm,Anous:2020vtw,Fortin:2020zxw}.
 For a general number of dimensions there are only a few results for specific number of points and selected topologies\footnote{Blocks with $M\geq 6$ can have several topologies.
 Any block can be thought of as arising from decomposition of the correlation function using the OPE and visualized as a tree diagram with $M$ external vertices and $M-2$ internal vertices with three lines joining at each internal vertex.
-Topology of the block refers to the topology of the diagram.}~\cite{Rosenhaus:2018zqn,Parikh:2019ygo,Jepsen:2019svc,Parikh:2019dvm,Fortin:2019zkm,Fortin:2020ncr,Fortin:2020yjz,Fortin:2020bfq,Hoback:2020pgj,Poland:2021xjs}.
+There are $(2 M-5)!!$ different OPE decompositions of an $M$-point function with fixed external vertices~\cite{Fortin:2020yjz}.
+Topology of the block refers to the topology of the diagram.
+There is no closed formula for the number of topologies. }~\cite{Rosenhaus:2018zqn,Parikh:2019ygo,Jepsen:2019svc,Parikh:2019dvm,Fortin:2019zkm,Fortin:2020ncr,Fortin:2020yjz,Fortin:2020bfq,Hoback:2020pgj,Poland:2021xjs}.

 Recently, a conjecture was made on the form of an arbitrary scalar conformal block, that is a block with both external and internal scalar operators, for any $M$ and any topology with no restriction on the number of dimensions~\cite{Hoback:2020pgj}.
 The conjecture provides a set of rules for writing a conformal block based on its diagrammatic representation that is reminiscent of the well-known rules that convert a Feynman diagram to a scattering amplitude.
 A crucial ingredient for this construction was the use of Mellin amplitudes and their close connection to amplitudes in the AdS space~\cite{Mack:2009gy,Mack:2009mi,Penedones:2010ue,Fitzpatrick:2011ia, Paulos:2011ie,Nandan:2011wc}.